onarayan/Mobility-Analytics/README.md

    The model, built on train dataset, when used on test data showed that the model has predicted the higher number of              Pricing_Type_2.0 category, followed by Pricing_Type_3.0 and then by Pricing_Type_1.0 categories.
 This prediction on test        dataset shows similar pattern observed in train dataset.
 This confirms the good prediction capability of built XGBoost          model.

 4. Check accuracy of prediction:
-   XGBoost model has Accuracy Score: 0.71, which is better than Logistic Regression Accuracy Score: 0.69
+   XGBoost model has Accuracy Score 71 %, which is better than Logistic Regression Accuracy Score 69 %